zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

 **Dapr Agentic Cloud Ascent (DACA)** is a design pattern for building and scaling agentic AI systems using a minimalist, cloud-first approach.
 It integrates the OpenAI Agents SDK for agent logic, MCP for tool calling, Dapr for distributed resilience, and a staged deployment pipeline that ascends from local development to planetary-scale production.
 DACA emphasizes:
 - **AI-First Agentic Design**: Autonomous AI agents, powered by the OpenAI Agents SDK, perceive, decide, and act, with **MCP** enabling tool access and **A2A** facilitating intelligent agent-to-agent dialogues.
-- **Cloud-First Scalability**: Stateless containers deploy on cloud platforms (e.g., Azure Container Apps, Kubernetes), leveraging managed services for efficiency.
+- **Agent-Native Cloud Scalability**: Stateless containers deploy on cloud platforms (e.g., Azure Container Apps, Kubernetes), leveraging managed services optimized for agent interactions.
 - **Stateless Design**: Containers that scale efficiently without retaining state.
 - **Dapr Sidecar**: Provides state management, messaging, and workflows.
 - **Cloud-Free Tiers**: Leverages free services for cost efficiency.